Basis-Theory/docs/source/includes/api-reference/_applications.md

 # Applications

-Your ability to authenticate to the API is granted by creating Applications, each Application type has different usages to create the most fine-grained control over your tokens and infrastructure possible.
-Below, we describe each Application Type and their usages.
+Your ability to authenticate to the Basis Theory API is granted through an API Key associated with an Application.
+Each Application type enables different use cases, and you should strive to grant the minimal level of access to each Application.
+Below, we describe each Application Type and how to choose between them.

 ## Application Object